 This course provides an overview of the psychological and physiological approaches to dance/movement therapy.
+It is intended for those wishing to explore the field of dance/movement therapy in graduate school and as a possible career.

 330 Coker Repertory Dance Company